getting started

 Where can I park my car?

 Metered street parking is available around the studio.
-However, we’re on a very busy part of Queens.
-Parking spaces are often hard to find, especially in the mornings.
+However, we’re on a very busy part of Queens, so parking spaces are often hard to find.
 Budget at least 30 minutes to look for parking.
-The nearest parking garage is at 108-20 Queens Boulevard.
+The nearest parking garage is at 108-20 71st Ave.
 It’s a good idea to take public transportation whenever possible.

 The nearest bike racks are in front of the Forest Hills branch of the Queens Public Library.
 The library is at 108-19 71st Avenue, directly behind the studio.